It is the first village you will encounter on the peninsula after driving 195 km from the capital city of Reykjavík.

 You will see a gate and the sign Sjómannagarður written in Icelandic, meaning the Fishermen's Garden or Fishermen's Park, and inside the park, you will find small turf houses.

-But as those of you, who have read my travel-blog, know, then I adore turf houses and have written travel-blogs about almost all the remaining turf houses in Iceland :)
+Those of you who have read my travel blog know that I adore turf houses and have written travel blogs about almost all the remaining turf houses in Iceland :)

-This rebuilt old turf house was the last lived-in fishermen's hut, Þorvaldarbúð - have a look inside during the opening hours for a peek into the living conditions of the fishermen in earlier days.
+Have a look inside during the opening hours for a peek into the living conditions of the fishermen in the olden times.

 There is both a Maritime Museum and a Fishermen's Park, and you can roam around the outside area free of charge, while there is an entrance fee to the Maritime Museum.